developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-explore-analyze.md

 curl -L https://download.dremio.com/jdbc-driver/dremio-jdbc-driver-LATEST.jar -o /opt/tableau/tableau_driver/jdbc/dremio-jdbc-driver-LATEST.jar
 ```

-### Prerequisites for Using the Arrow Flight SQL JDBC Driver[​](#prerequisites-for-using-the-arrow-flight-sql-jdbc-driver-1 "Direct link to Prerequisites for Using the Arrow Flight SQL JDBC Driver")
+### Prerequisites for Using the Arrow Flight SQL JDBC Driver

 The Tableau Server 2025.1+ connector for Dremio supports Arrow Flight SQL JDBC in place of the Dremio JDBC driver (Legacy).
 To change the driver, download the Arrow Flight SQL JDBC driver, copy it to the `Drivers` folder, and select the **Use Arrow Flight SQL Driver (preview)** option in the **Advanced** tab of the connection dialog.